CBPFGMS/cbpfgms.github.io/pbiali/README.md

 # PFBI: Allocation Trends, line graph

 Data visualisation for the Country-based Pooled Funds (CBPF) allocations in the Business Inteligence Portal at [pfbi.unocha.org](https://pfbi.unocha.org).
-The visual contains several elements:
+The visual contains these elements:

 - A main area for the multi-line graph showing the allocations over the years ;
 - A set of small multiples of multi-line graphs that work as buttons, allowing the user to select one or more CBPFs;